Missing large

 Recent Comments

-1. over 13 years ago on Doonesbury
+1. almost 14 years ago on Doonesbury

 Doughfoot, if you’re going to make up numbers, you should pick a subject that isn’t as easily researched.
 The total murders in the US in 2009 (2010 data hasn’t been released yet) was 15,241.
 That’s about 293 per week.
 Of those 293, about 45% were killed with knives, clubs, fists or poisons.